UWPCE-PythonCert/PythonCertDevel/_sources/modules/Async.rst.txt

 Remember that they are now run in arbitrary order.

-``Examples/async/gather.py``
+:download:`gather.py </examples/async/gather.py>`

 Doing real work with async
 ==========================

-So what kinds of real things can you do with asychronous programming?
+So what kinds of real things can you do with asynchronous programming?

-``asyncio`` provides the core tools to write asychronous programs:
+``asyncio`` provides the core tools to write asynchronous programs:

 * An event loop with a lot of features
 * Asynchronous versions of core network protocols: i.e. sockets.